MustWin/mesos-memcached/README.md

 The executor starts memcache containers using docker and monitors their CPU and memory usage.
 When either metric passes a given threshold, a new container is allocated by the scheduler.

+For now, the list of allocated memcached services is exposed on scheduler_box:10001

 To prevent totally destroying your cache, the rate that new memcached servers are allocated is throttled.

 = Build it